-- Open up another (3rd) terminal window.

-- Go to the same "mars_demos" directory.

-- Run CfgEdit, and choose "New Robot" in the first dialog box.

-% cfgedit

-• The second dialog should ask you whether to use Mission Expert (Figure 67).
+- Open up another (3rd) terminal window. - Go to the same "mars_demos" directory. - Run CfgEdit with the specified configuration file.
+(Note: the CBR Wizard should load the .mission_expertrc found in the current directory, not the one from [your MissionLab home]/bin.) % cfgedit -c config-cbr - Choose "New Robot" in the first dialog box. - The second dialog should ask you whether to use Mission Expert (Figure 67).
 Select "Yes" to the question.